By Kaitlyn Ersek on Dec 1, 2022 10:15:00 AM

 When building a fertilizer program, seasonal pressure is one that takes lawn care companies by surprise each year.
 But there are three things we can consider to be proactive.

 - Disease – When you face disease, don’t just consider what type of disease you are facing also, consider what caused that disease.
-Was it caused by weather?
-An over application of nitrogen?
+Was it caused by the weather?
+An over-application of nitrogen?
 Or something else entirely?
-We want to ensure we are treating the cause and the symptom of disease.
+We want to ensure we are treating the cause and the symptom of the disease.

 - Weeds – Which weed control are you using and when?
 Remember soil temperatures play a big role in weed germination.

 - Drought – Have an alternate drought plan in place so when the weather begins to look drought-like, you and your team are already prepared.